Skip to main content

 resuscitation

-In a race against time, when every second counts, each step in resuscitation must be exactly right first time.
 In Germany, out-of-hospital cardiac arrest is one of the three most common causes of death.
-The emergency medical services are called out to such cases about 120,00 times a year, and they have to perform resuscitation in about half of them.
-The survival rate for these emergencies is about 11%.1
+The emergency medical services are called out to such cases about 120,000 times a year, and they have to perform resuscitation in about half of them.
+The survival rate for these emergencies is about 11 %.1

 The innovative devices from WEINMANN support guideline-compliant treatment when administering cardiopulmonary resuscitation (CPR), irrespective of the user’s level of experience.
-They actively guide and support the rescuer in every stage of resuscitation, whether ventilation or defibrillation
+They actively provide guidance and support at every stage of resuscitation, be it ventilation or defibrillation.

 What indications can necessitate resuscitation?